Embedded-AMS/EmbeddedProto/README.md

 The team would like to thank you for your interest in Embedded Proto!
 We greatly appreciate you use our library.
 If you like working with it consider to Star the library on [Github](https://github.com/Embedded-AMS/EmbeddedProto).

-To stay up to date you can also follow our company on [LinkedIn](https://www.linkedin.com/company/embeddedams/) or signup for our [newsletter](https://EmbeddedProto.com/#newsletter).
+To stay up to date you can signup for our [User Update](https://EmbeddedProto.com/signup).